Life

 The First Threshold at 26 minutes marks the transition into Act II, occurring at 24% of the runtime.
 This demonstrates the protagonist's commitment to Ray and Claude arrive at Camp 8 prison and must accept their new reality - they will spend their lives as convicts.
 They cross into the prison world permanently., moving from reaction to action.

 At 51 minutes, the Midpoint arrives at 48% of the runtime—precisely centered, creating perfect narrative symmetry.
-Significantly, this crucial beat A failed escape attempt or realization that they will never leave prison.
+The analysis reveals that this crucial beat A failed escape attempt or realization that they will never leave prison.
 The fun and games end as they confront the permanence of their situation.
 Stakes raise as years continue to pass., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Second Threshold at 87 minutes initiates the final act resolution at 81% of the runtime.
 Ray and Claude realize their friendship is what gave their lives meaning.
 They choose dignity and loyalty to each other over bitterness.
 They fake death/escape or find final redemption through their bond., demonstrating the transformation achieved throughout the journey.